devops-surya/devops-training/FEB-2023/Maven_Jenkins/Jenkins.md

 * Nodes can be configured to have different sets of tools and plugins installed, which makes it possible to support multiple build environments.
 Once a node is set up and registered with the Jenkins master, you can assign Jenkins jobs to specific nodes, depending on the requirements of the job.

+###  Here are some use cases of Jenkins nodes:

+* Distributing build load: One of the primary use cases of Jenkins nodes is to distribute the build load across multiple machines.
+By running build jobs on separate nodes, Jenkins can perform builds in parallel and reduce build times.

+* Supporting different operating systems and environments: Jenkins nodes can be used to support building applications for different operating systems and environments.
+For example, if you need to build an application that needs to run on both Windows and Linux, you can configure Jenkins nodes to run builds on Windows and Linux machines.

+* Isolating builds: Jenkins nodes can be used to isolate builds from the Jenkins master.
+This can be useful if you want to ensure that builds don't interfere with each other or if you want to enforce security restrictions.

+* Scaling Jenkins: Jenkins nodes can be used to scale Jenkins horizontally by adding more nodes as the build load increases.
+This can help to ensure that builds continue to run smoothly even as the number of build jobs increases.

+* Enabling distributed testing: Jenkins nodes can be used to enable distributed testing of applications.
+By running tests on separate nodes, you can perform tests in parallel and reduce test times.

 ## Understanding Pipeline with Jenkins Node:
 ![preview](../images/sqpipeline1.png)